SeduceProject/piseduce_doc/_posts/user_guide/2021-07-10-create-new-environments.md

 rsync -a picore_fs/ new_part/
 ```

-### Boot on the tinyCore OS
+### Boot on the piCore OS
-To boot the tinyCore OS, we have to modify the boot files of the TFTP server of
+To boot the piCore OS, we have to modify the boot files of the TFTP server of
 the PiSeduce resource manager.
-So, we install the tinyCore boot files to the
+So, we install the piCore boot files to the
 `/boot` directory before using the `Upload boot files` reconfiguration of the
 *manage* panel to configure the TFTP server.
 In order to boot from the third
 partition, we have to add the boot option `tce=mmcblk0p3/tce/` to the